 At NWG we continuously strive for innovative and better ways to deliver our business.
-If you have a new technology, product or service offering which you think might be of interest to us then our Innovation Team would be pleased to hear from you at innovation@ nwl co uk
+If you have a new technology, product or service offering which you think might be of interest to us then our Market Innovation & New Technologies (MINT) forum would be pleased to hear from you.